enlegato/CSCI411-final-project/README.md

 - OpenCV

-install OpenCV on linux with:
-sudo apt-get install libopencv-dev
+install OpenCV on linux or wsl with: sudo apt-get install libopencv-dev

 ## use Instructions